Skip to main content

 • Location of Cathedral Gardens

-• a space for large scale cultural events, festivals, music and markets;
+• an event space for large scale cultural events, festivals, music and markets

-• a dedicated memorial remembering people who lost their lives in the Belfast Blitz in 1941; currently the artist is preparing design plans in partnership with the council and the Northern Ireland War Memorial Museum (NIWM) (link opens in new window).
-We plan to go out to tender to appoint a contractor to construct the memorial.
+• a dedicated memorial remembering people who lost their lives in the Belfast Blitz in 1941.
+Artists Ralf Sander and Naomi Sander are working with the Northern Ireland War Memorial Museum (NIWM) (link opens in new window) on the designs

 • rainwater storage to reuse on lawn areas and for water features.